onedata/onedata-documentation/docs/user-guide/archives.md

 The archive creation process comes with several options:
 <!-- FIXME: linki do sekcji -->
-- different **layouts** — the structure of the files in the created archive; support for BagIt,
+- different **layouts** — the structure of the files in the created archive; support for [BagIt][],
-- creation of **nested archives** — hierarchically-created archives for datasets with nested structure,
+- creation of [nested archives][] — hierarchically-created archives for datasets with nested structure,
-- **incremental** archives — reusing the unchanged files between snapshots,
+- [incremental archives][] — reusing the unchanged files between snapshots,
-- **including DIP** — a Dissemination Information Package,
+- **including DIP** — adding a Dissemination Information Package view for the archive,
-- possibility to **follow symbolic links** if they are present in the dataset.
+- possibility to [follow symbolic links][] if they are present in the dataset.

 ## Creating archives